MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 5. Compiles with texlive; no extra packages required.

 ## Status:
-Ready to use and enjoy!
+Ready to use and enjoy on overleaf or locally!

 ## Coming soon